Elayne Smith

 Am I a good fit for your needs and goals?

-I offer therapy that is not only highly specialized but deeply human.
-My approach is rooted in compassion, presence, and belief—in your potential, your strength, and your capacity to heal.
+I offer compassion, presence, and belief – in your potential, your strength, and your capacity to heal.
 I help you explore the origins of your struggles, stay organized and compassionate through the hard parts, and move with intention toward clarity, transformation, and wholeness.
-This kind of work can lead to lasting change, real growth, and a stronger sense of who you are.
+This kind of work can lead to lasting change, authentic growth, and a stronger sense of who you are.

 Approach